 So, prioritize nutrient-dense foods or consider supplements to counteract any deficiencies.

-How to Treat Hair Loss Caused by Ozempic?
+How to Stop Hair Loss Caused by Ozempic?

 Hair loss linked to Ozempic side effects is usually temporary, but let’s be honest—that doesn’t make it any less annoying.
 Watching strands collect in your brush or shower drain after finally shedding those extra pounds?
 Not exactly the trade-off you signed up for.